Lala Kent Returns To ‘Vanderpump Rules’ After ‘Married’ Boyfriend Drama

 Lala Kent even suggested that she and Katie Maloney had gotten to a better place with one another but noted that they weren’t quite friends.
 As fans will recall, Maloney took part in conversations claiming Kent’s boyfriend was reportedly married with children.

-Lala Kent was also targeted with married boyfriend rumors by Jax Taylor, Kristen Doute and Stassi Schroeder.
+Lala Kent was also targeted with married boyfriend rumors by Jax Taylor, Kristen Doute, and Stassi Schroeder.
 Meanwhile, her longtime friend and co-star, James Kennedy, told Andy Cohen on an episode of Watch What Happens Live earlier this year that Kent was dating a film producer.

 At the end of last year, All About the Real Housewives shared a report in which producer Randall Emmett was tied to the reality star and actress.
 According to the outlet, the alleged couple was seen together early last year and in a cropped photo of Lala Kent’s boyfriend, the mystery man appeared to have similar features to Emmett.